DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Introduction

 \section{Introduction}

-Deep learning demonstrated remarkable performance in computer vision applications such as object detection~\cite{wang2019region,redmon2016you} and segmentation~\cite{long2015fully, badrinarayanan2017segnet}.
-However, achieving consistent accuracy in real-world applications remains a challenge due to the variability of object sizes~\cite{wang2019elastic, chen2021scale, li2019scale}.
-The size variation is often significant in object detection, causing diverse accuracy variation~\cite{singh2018analysis}.
-Several solutions have been proposed to deal with this problem, either by optimizing the architecture of the neural networks~\cite{lin2017feature, liu2018path, li2019scale} or augmenting the data~\cite{liu2016ssd, singh2018sniper, singh2018analysis}.
-In data augmentation, resolution adjustment can address the problem without changing the network architecture, by taking advantage of varying the resolution of the input images.
+Deep learning has demonstrated remarkable performance in computer vision applications such as object detection~\cite{wang2019region,redmon2016you} and segmentation~\cite{long2015fully, badrinarayanan2017segnet}.
+However, achieving consistent accuracy in real-world applications remains a challenge due to the variability of instance sizes~\cite{wang2019elastic, chen2021scale, li2019scale}.
+The variation in size is often significant in object detection, which can cause the robustness of accuracy vulnerable~\cite{singh2018analysis}.
+Several solutions have been proposed to address this problem, either by optimizing the architecture of neural networks~\cite{lin2017feature, liu2018path, li2019scale} or by augmenting the input data~\cite{liu2016ssd, singh2018sniper, singh2018analysis}.
+In data augmentation, resolution adjustment can effectively address the problem without changing the network architecture.

-Fig.~\ref{fig:scale_opt_idea} illustrates why varying the image resolution can help to increase detection accuracy.
-Objects, which have extreme sizes, cannot be detected due to the scale-variant performance of the detector.
-In such cases, the images containing huge (or tiny) objects can be better processed by scaling them down (or up) to lower (or higher) while matching the resolution to the detector's ability.
-If the resolution of the input image can be determined correctly, the detection accuracy will be improved, which is the main focus of this work.
+Fig.~\ref{fig:scale_opt_idea} illustrates why varying image resolution can improve detection accuracy.
+Due to the scale-variant performance of detection networks, objects with extreme sizes, either large or small, are not well identified.
+To alleviate this shortcoming, resizing the image containing huge or tiny objects to a lower or higher resolution, i.e., matching the resolution to the original capacity of the detector, can help the network recognize objects more efficiently.
+If the resolution of the image can be properly adjusted, the accuracy of the detection will be effectively enhanced, which is the main focus of this work.
+Moreover, a careful resolution selection can lead the network to extract richer information since the resolution is a crucial hyper-parameter for the performance of networks~\cite{tan2019efficientnet, tan2020efficientdet}.